I Witnessed a Denver Bike Accident: Here are the top five things I learned from the experience

-Since the accident was her fault, this poor woman will be responsible for all of her own medical bills, lost wages, and more.
+Tragically, because the accident was the biker’s fault, she will be responsible for all of her own medical bills, lost wages, and more.
 I felt like I was watching a life destroyed right in front of me, even though it looked like she would live.

 Here are the lessons we can all learn from this tragedy: